 Now, you might think, does this really matter?
 I mean you are just putting these ingredients on your skin and in your hair so how much harm could they really do?
-Well, that’s the thing, they don’t just stay on your skin.
-Your skin is porous, so the majority of what you put on it actually gets absorbed directly into your bloodstream (how much gets absorbed depends on the specific product and the ingredients used as well as your skin type).
-And once in your bloodstream, these harmful ingredients can impact almost every organ in your body.
-That’s why this is so important.
+Well, that's the thing, they don't just stay on your skin.
+Your skin isn't a complete barrier, so a lot of what you put on your skin gets absorbed directly into your bloodstream (how much gets absorbed depends on the specific product and the ingredients used as well as your skin type).
+And once in your bloodstream, these ingredients can then impact other organs in your body.
+That's why this is so important.

 As well, when we look at newborn babies, studies have shown that there are over 200 different chemicals present in newborn umbilical cord blood.
 This is really scary.
-Our kids are already being exposed to harmful chemicals before they are even born (you can read about the findings in this article).
-In fact, the developing fetus is one of the most vulnerable populations, if not the most vulnerable, when it comes to environmental toxins and exposures.
-Their organ systems aren’t mature and they don’t have the same detoxification systems in place that adults do so they can be even more negatively affected by exposure to harmful ingredients.
+Our kids are already being exposed to harmful chemicals before they are even born.
+The developing fetus is one of the most vulnerable populations, if not the most vulnerable, when it comes to environmental toxins and exposures.
+Their organ systems aren't mature and they don't have the same detoxification systems in place that adults do so they can be even more negatively affected by exposure to harmful ingredients.

 So yes, what you put on your skin and on your body matters.
 It really matters.

-So now that I have scared you about all the harmful ingredients that could be hiding in your current skincare and makeup products I want to explain why Beautycounter’s products are safer than any other brand out there (at least as far as I can tell based on the research that I have done).
+So now that I have explained why it's so important to choose safe personal care products, I want to explain why Beautycounter's products are safer than any other brand out there (at least as far as I can tell based on the research that I have done).

-STEP 1: BAN INTENTIONALLY – When creating our products, we prohibit questionable or potentially harmful ingredients.
+Step 1: Ban intentionally - When creating our products, they prohibit questionable or potentially harmful ingredients.

-STEP 2: SCREEN RIGOROUSLY – Using the best available sources, we screen every ingredient for specific health hazards.
+Step 2: Screen rigorously - Using the best available sources, they screen every ingredient for specific health hazards.

-STEP 3: LEARN CONSTANTLY –We review emerging data on cosmetics ingredients regularly and even commission our own non-animal studies.
+Step 3: Learn constantly -They review emerging data on cosmetics ingredients regularly and even commission our own non-animal studies.

-STEP 4: SOURCE RESPONSIBLY –We choose the best organic, sustainable, and synthetic ingredients that meet our safety standards.
+Step 4: Source responsibly -They choose the best organic, sustainable, and synthetic ingredients that meet our safety standards.

-STEP 5: SHARE TRANSPARENTLY – We identify every formula ingredient including known components of fragrances, flavours, and preservatives.
+STEP 5: Share transparently - They identify every formula ingredient including known components of fragrances, flavours, and preservatives.